flipperdevices/flipperzero-firmware/README.md

 Latest Updates:
 - Latest DEV changes
-- Merged needed changes from Unleashed e3fde1e
-- Removed Universal RF since it duplicates buttons from RF Remix
+- RF Remix updates
-- Fixed version number on make/about
+- Updates to assets for NFC and SubGHz

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.